miles-no/hack-a-drone-ws/README.md

 ### Booting the Pi

-First we need to insert the SD-card from which the Pi's will load the OS (NOOBS with Raspbian).
+First we need to insert the SD-card from which the Pi's will load the OS (NOOBS/Raspbian).
 The card slot is found on the back of the Pi's (opposite of the USB-ports).

 The simplest way to power the Pi is through the usb-micro port.
 Insert the provided USB-cable into your computer, or external power supply*, and the Pi.